LennaHammer/English/EVP/out/words_adjective.md

 - Is dinner ready?
 - The kids are ready for bed.
 - We're moving to new offices, but they won't be ready till next month.
-- I'll have dinner ready when you get back.
+- I'll `have` dinner ready when you get back.

 ## 258. real ## adjective
 /riːl/ NOT IMAGINED
 [A2]existing in fact and not imagined
 - He's not real you know, he's just a character in a book.
-- The two principal actors are brothers in real life.
+- The two principal actors are brothers `in` real `life`.

 ## 259. real ## adjective
 /riːl/ NOT FALSE
 [A2]not artificial or false
-- real leather
+- real `leather`
-- Paul saw the Beatles at Shea Stadium in 1966 - that ticket is the real thing!
+- Paul saw the Beatles at Shea Stadium in 1966 - that ticket is `the` real `thing`!

 ## 260. red ## adjective
 /red/ WINE